Penygraig RFC: Early history

 In the 1887/1888 season, Penygraig played 19 matches, winning 12, drawing 1, and losing 6.
 Some notable wins was against Bridgend RFC and Penarth RFC.
 In the 1888/1889 season, Penygraig played 34 matches, winning 21, drawing 5, and losing 8.

 The early history of Welsh international rugby saw players selected not so much for form or ability but club connections.
-Penygraig were one of the first clubs to break this pattern managing to gain international caps for two of their players, David 'Dai' Evans in 1896 (4 caps) and Jack Rhapps (1 cap) in 1897.
+Penygraig were one of the first clubs to break this pattern managing to gain international caps for two of their players, Dai Evans in 1896 (4 caps) and Jack Rhapps (1 cap) in 1897.
 Both men were early exponents of the 'Rhondda forward', heavy labourers chosen for their aggressive style of play.
 Despite being based in the heart of the industrial South Wales coalfield, Penygraig also supplied one of the most devastating fly-halves of early Welsh rugby when Percy Bush went through the team's ranks before joining Cardiff.

 During the turn of the 19th century, Penygraig, like many other successful Welsh clubs, lost several players to the professional Northern Union.
 Scouts from Northern rugby league teams approached rugby footballers to play in England for a wage.
 Penygraig lost Rhapps to Salford in 1897 and Frank Shugars to Warrington in 1904.

 In 1908 Penygraig were playing to such a high standard that they were chosen as one of the invitational club teams to face the very first touring Australian team.
 Played at the Athletic Ground in Tonypandy, the Australians won 11-3.

 Penygraig's ground hosted the first match of the 1973 Japan rugby union tour of Wales, England and France, when the touring team played an East Glamorgan representative side.